Giving Every Building its Own Digital Fingerprint

 • How the ID is structured

-• How to track the building as it gets older
+• How to track a building as it gets older

 • How to make sure different software systems can talk to each other